top of page

 Is it true if I am not in performing I can apply for consideration to do a solo/duo/trio at competition?

 Yes.
-All members can complete a request for intent solo/duo/trio form for consideration without being invited to a Competition Group or registering for the Open Competition Groups.
+All members can complete a request for intent solo/duo/trio form for consideration without being invited to a Competition Group.
 The teachers consider all requests during the first week of July and make decisions based on how many they have decided to do for the upcoming season, if they feel a student is ready for this challenge, and studio availability.
 There is no guarantee that if you apply your application will be accepted.
 Each year many student applications are not accepted because the teachers only have so many spots and there are many more applications than available spots.

 Additional Questions